recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 and any derived quantity re-evaluated.

-How to do this depends on the input trees: in production NanoAOD the modified momenta need to calculated using the jet energy correction parameters; it is also possible to add them when post-processing with the `jetmetUncertainties module`_ of the NanoAODTools_ package.
+How to do this depends on the input trees: in production NanoAOD the modified momenta need to be calculated using the jet energy correction parameters; it is also possible to add them when post-processing with the `jetmetUncertainties module`_ of the NanoAODTools_ package.
 In the latter case the NanoAOD decoration method will detect the modified